srivaishnavi26/z3214-rap-travel/README.md

 ## Notes
 ABAP source code resides on the SAP system.
-This repository contains the version-controlled RAP artifacts exported using **abapGit**.
+This repository contains the version controlled RAP artifacts exported using **abapGit**.